-Many students work hard but feel like their progress
+Many students work hard but feel like their progress is slow.
+They

-recall information during tests.
-They might blame themselves, their teachers,
+during tests.
+They might blame themselves, their teachers, or the difficulty of

-or the difficulty of the subject.
+the subject.
 But in many cases, the real issue is simpler.

 It is not a lack of intelligence.

-It is the presence of learning mistakes that feel
+It is the presence of learning mistakes that feel normal, even

-people are taught what to learn, not how to learn it.
+taught what to learn, not how to learn it.

-This article dives deep into the learning mistakes
+This article dives deep into the learning mistakes students make without

-students make without realizing it, why they happen, how they affect results,
+realizing it, why they happen, how they affect results, and the practical steps

-and the practical steps that fix them.
+that fix them.

 Why Learning Mistakes Are So Common